L0-and-behold/efficient-compression/compressing_classifiers_and_MLPs/README.md

 To run an experiment with several workers, we recommend the following construction.

-1. An executable which starts all jobs, specifying the job name as well as how many subbatches are used.
+1. Set up a simple executable which starts all jobs, specifying the job name as well as how many subbatches are used.

 ```sh
 #!/bin/bash